luisgj/monorepo-merge/README.md

-# Group Pull Requests Github Action
+# Monorepo merge Github Action

+A Javascript Github Action with the intention of being used in monorepos to integrate many PRs into a single branch.

-A Javascript Github Action that fetches open pull requests with a specific label and returns the grouped source branches.
+The action fetches open pull requests with a specific label and returns the grouped source branches.

 ## Inputs